 The Directed Reading Thinking Activity (DRTA) is a strategy that guides students in asking questions about a text, making predictions, and then reading to confirm or refute their predictions.
 The DRTA process encourages students to be active and thoughtful readers, enhancing their understanding of a text before, during, and after reading.

-Determine the text to be used and pre-select points for students to pause during the reading process.
-The reading should be broken into small sections so that the students have time to think about and process information.
+First, determine the text to be used and pre-select points for students to pause during the reading process.
+The reading should be broken into small sections so your students have time to think about and process information.
 The amount of reading should be adjusted to fit the purpose and the difficulty of the text.
 Introduce the text, the purpose of the DRTA and gives examples of how to make predictions.
-Be aware of the reading levels of each student, and be prepared to provide appropriate questions, prompts, and support as needed.
 Encourage students not to be intimidated by taking a risk with predictions and not to feel pressure to state only correct predictions.

-D - DIRECT - Teachers direct and stimulate students’ thinking prior to reading a passage by scanning the title, chapter headings, illustrations, and other explanatory materials.
-Then teachers should use open-ended questions to direct students as they make predictions about the content or perspective of the text (e.g., “Given this title, what do you think the passage will be about?”).
-Students should be encouraged to justify their responses and activate prior knowledge.
+D - DIRECT - Stimulate students’ thinking prior to reading by asking them to scan the title, chapter headings, illustrations, and other explanatory materials.
+Next, ask open-ended questions to direct students as they make predictions about the content or perspective of the text (e.g., “Given this title, what do you think the passage will be about?”).
+Students should be encouraged to justify their responses and not just state them.

-R - READING - Teachers should have students read up to the first pre-selected stopping point in the text.
-The teacher then prompts the students with questions about specific information and asks them to evaluate their predictions and refine them if necessary.
+R - READING - Ask students to read up to the first pre-selected stopping point in the tex then prompt your students with questions about specific information and ask them to evaluate their predictions and refine them if necessary.
 This process should be continued until students have read each section of the passage.
 If your stopping points and questions are listed on a page, students can work at their own pace to read, respond, and discuss with partners after you have walked them through the first stopping point.